History

 At the same time it allowed for the placement of a new, two-till checkout counter and a major expansion to the dispensary space.
 As well, home healthcare received desperately needed customer service counter space and two offices – one of which was a designated fitting room for private fittings of post-mastectomy prostheses, compression stockings and a growing variety of supports and braces.

-Although the focus has been on our physical expansions, Stafford Pharmacy & Home Healthcare has enjoyed recognition that says there has also been a focus on function and not just form.
-Beginning in 1986, Stafford Pharmacy as well as pharmacist/owner Igor Shaskin received recognition from Health Canada and the current Federal Minister of Health, Jake Epp; for discontinuing the sale of all tobacco products by Stafford Pharmacy.
+Although the focus has been on our physical expansions, Stafford Pharmacy & Home Healthcare has enjoyed recognition that says there has also been a focus on function and performance.
+Beginning in 1986, Stafford Pharmacy as well as pharmacist/owner Igor Shaskin received recognition from Health Canada and the then Federal Minister of Health, Jake Epp; for discontinuing the sale of all tobacco products by Stafford Pharmacy.
+This was criticized by industry experts as a doomed business strategy, leaving Stafford Pharmacy with the prestigious position of being one of the first pharmacies in Alberta to eliminate tobacco from its shelves.
+Today, the sale of tobacco products in Alberta pharmacies has been banned via legislation, this move to remove tobacco sales was an example of the foresight and the leadership direction management and staff have shown throughout its short history.

-Although there have been many awards and recognitions given to pharmacist/owner as well as Stafford Pharmacy & Home Healthcare, one notable recognition was gained in 2008 with the awarding of the Lethbridge Chamber of Commerce Award for Customer Service.
+Although there have been many awards and recognition given to the pharmacist/owner as well as Stafford Pharmacy & Home Healthcare, one notable recognition was gained in 2008 with the awarding of the Lethbridge Chamber of Commerce Award for Customer Service.
 This award is most important because it recognizes staff and management’s efforts to provide exceptional customer service.
+Then in 2010, pharmacist owner Igor Shaskin was recognized for not only the promotion of his profession but also his participation in the community, with the Bowl of Hygeia Award given to a deserving pharmacist in each province, each year.
+This award was originally sponsored by the A.H.
+Robins company recognizing pharmacists since 1963, with that tradition being continued by Pfizer Consumer Healthcare.

-It is now the close of 2010 and the beginning of 2011, which means Stafford Pharmacy & Home Healthcare can say goodbye to the past 25 years of business and service to the community.
-At the same time, we say hello to the next era which we hope will be another 25 years of growth and prosperity.
+It is now 2020, which means Stafford Pharmacy & Home Healthcare can look back at 35 years of business and service to the community.
+At the same time, we say hello to the next era which we hope will be another 35 years of growth, prosperity and continued strengthening of community connections.

 Igor Shaskin B.Sc.
 (Pharm), RPh., B.Mgt.